PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 LayoutState as logical annotations change, and the shared pass state validates graph and layout invariants transactionally.

+Generic Conv-attention NHWC propagation is independently registered as `layout.conv_attention_nhwc`.
+Its five production positions remain unchanged;
+it is not grouped with the nearby SiNet-named tail rewrite because the sixth mixed-attention recovery call has a different neighborhood and such grouping would change the recovery order.
+The pass performs one model-only scan for the common Transpose/Mean/Conv capability before constructing ModelIRPassState.
+A candidate transaction reuses the state-owned `ModelIRGraphIndex` and refreshes it once after each complete structural rewrite iteration, replacing the former independent producer and consumer map builds.
+The legacy lowerer function remains a compatibility wrapper around the same implementation.

 Generic structural deduplication lives in `passes/graph_cleanup.py`.
 Duplicate Transpose fan-out cleanup uses one `ModelIRGraphIndex`, rewires only indexed consumers through the lineage-aware bulk input replacement helper, and removes